Quickstart: Deploy a container instance in Azure using Azure PowerShell

 New-AzResourceGroup -Name myResourceGroup -Location EastUS

-Now that you have a resource group, you can run a container in Azure.
-To create a container instance with Azure PowerShell, provide a resource group name, container instance name, and Docker container image to the New-AzContainerGroup cmdlet.
-In this quickstart, you use the public mcr.microsoft.com/windows/servercore/iis:nanoserver
+Now that you have a resource group and port, you can run a container exposed to the internet in Azure.
+To create a container instance with Azure PowerShell, you first need to create a ContainerInstanceObject

 Execute a command similar to the following to start a container instance.
-Set a -DnsNameLabel
+Set a -IPAddressDnsNameLabel

 value that's unique within the Azure region where you create the instance.
 If you receive a "DNS name label not available" error message, try a different DNS name label.